 In a series of phased changes to employment legislation starting September 2018 and running to January 2019, Saudi Arabia will prevent expats from being employed in 12 sectors.
 These are mainly retail-based roles, with an aim to boost employment opportunities for the Saudi population.

-Degrees and college awards for use in Saudi Arabia must be verified by the SACB before legalisation.
-Read how to get it done.
+Degrees and college awards for use in Saudi Arabia must be verified by the SACB before the attestation, also known as legalisation, process can begin.
+Read how to get this initial stage completed, as well as the full attestation procedure.